2034-03-13 1600EDT A Prince In The Eye Of The Storm

-The princess nodded, and walked toward the room.
-Her bodyguards were cone scanning for hidden dangers by the time she had taken the ten paces to enter.
+The prince nodded and walked toward the room.
+His bodyguards were done scanning for hidden dangers by the time he had taken the ten paces to enter.

 Storm nodded, and pulled up a virtual console.
 “CAFIA, full privacy, please.”
 A variety of indicators in Storm’s AR flared red as all network connections were cut.
 The large windows looking out over the rapidly developing CAFEL company town darkened to blackness while the doors swung shut.
 A light fog fell from the intersection of the walls and ceiling, quickly rolling over the floor.
 A stream of fog also fell on the conference table.
 In seconds the room was ankle-deep in mist.

 "Our chief of security has a special awareness of some advanced threads we have faced," Storm said.
-She offered the Princess a direct access connection to the scanners built into her AR.
-The Princess verified the scan, then shared her own.
+She offered the prince a direct access connection to the scanners built into her AR.
+The prince verified the scan, then shared his own.
 Someone might physically overhear them, but there would be no electronic eavesdropping.

-As soon as Storm touched the virtual object her AR ran an authentication program on the data it contained.
-It looked like the light spread over her skin in an instant, then retreated back into the marble.
-Its color had shifted, to glow pale green.
-Storm now knew that the data inside was signed by the head of INCIS – the King.
-Once the data packet authenticated Storm in return, it opened up to reveal King Henry's avatar.
+When Storm touched the virtual object her AR ran an authentication program on the data it contained.
+Light spread over her skin in an instant, then retreated back into the marble.
+Its colour shifted to a pale green glow.
+The data inside was signed by the head of INCIS – the King.
+The data packet authenticated Storm in return, then opened up to reveal King Henry's avatar.

-“Agent Sentinel,” the King said, “my daughter is completely aware of your brief, and the work you have done for CSIS and INCIS over the last decade.
+“Agent Sentinel,” the King said, “my son knows the work you have done for CSIS and INCIS over the last decade and has access to your full record.
 Your identity as a member of both organizations is currently being expunged to the best of our ability.”

 The King continued.
 “Your service has been exemplary.
 Your job is not over.
 The Crown still needs you.”